maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 #### Examples:

-    10 PRINT "Enter five numbers to be summed..."
+    1.10 T "Enter five numbers to be summed..."
-    20 FOR I=1 TO 5
-    30 INPUT "Number",V
-    40 T=T+V
-    50 NEXT I
+    1.20 F I=1,5; D 2
-    60 PRINT "The total is "T
+    1.30 T "The total is "T!
-    70 END
+    1.40 Q
+    2.10 A "Number",V
+    2.20 S T=T+V

 When run, this example will produce the following:

     Enter five numbers to be summed...
     Number?

 The user responds by typing a number and pressing <return>.
-This returns to the top of the `FOR` loop and repeats, so the complete interaction would be something like:
+This returns to the front of the `FOR` loop and repeats, so the complete interaction would be something like:

     Enter five numbers to be summed...
     Number?
 5